ibm-cloud-docs/monitoring/iam/iam_instance_auth.md

 {:external: target="_blank" .external}

-# Configuring the authentication method of a Sysdig instance
+# Configuring the authentication method of a {{site.data.keyword.mon_short}} instance
 {: #iam_instance_auth}

-You can configure the authentication token that is allowed in a Sysdig instance when you use Python scripts or the Sysdig REST API to manage resources.
+You can configure the authentication token that is allowed in a {{site.data.keyword.mon_short}} instance when you use Python scripts or the Sysdig REST API to manage resources.
 By default, you can use an IAM token or a Sysdig token.
-However, you can restrict the Sysdig instance to only allow IAM tokens.
+However, you can restrict the {{site.data.keyword.mon_short}} instance to only allow IAM tokens.
 {:shortdesc}